caridy/es6-micro-loader/README.md

 ## Overview

 This package implements a `System` polyfill that works on a browser, and in nodejs.
 The reason why we call this a micro loader is because it sides with the developers, implementing only a very tiny part of the specs to maintain the semantic of the ES modules.
-It does NOT provide any feature related to the network activity, or loading infrastructure, it assumes all modules available locally somehow, right after including the polyfill in the page.

 If you're looking for a full implementation of the ES6 Loader specs, you should check [SystemJS][] instead.
 Modules transpiled into `System.register()` using [es6-module-transpiler-system-formatter][] or [traceur-compiler][] should work fine with both implementations.